 Plain Language*

 The Centre for Global Disability Studies (CGDS) is a group of people who read and think together.
 Our group started at the University of Toronto Scarborough.
 Our group is for people who teach, study, or work at any of the University of Toronto (UofT) campuses.
 Our group wants to read and think about disability studies and visit people around the world to learn about what life is like for people with disabilities in different places.
-We want to make disability studies better by talking with people in different countries, talking with people who live in places where a different group has political power.
+We want to make disability studies better by talking with people in different countries and talking with people who live in places where a different group has political power.
 We want to depend on each other and not trying to be the strongest or the best all by ourselves.
-We want everything we do to be accessible so that everyone can take part and be a leader.
+We want everything we do to be as accessible as possible so that everyone can take part and be a leader.
 We want everything we do to be based on the concept of disability justice.

-Our group does three kinds of things.
+Our group does three main things.
 First, we help people read and think together, even if they work in different parts of the university.
 And we can give money to people at UofT to do exciting projects.
 Second, we hold events or help other people at UofT hold events that are about disability studies and disability justice.
 Third, we will speak up for disability access.

 *Simple English or Plain Language is an access practice.
 By rephrasing specialized language and long sentences, Plain Language presents information in an easier-to-read way.
 Learn more about Plain Language here.